abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 builder.AddRedisClient("redis");
 ```

-Then add the following code to the `PreConfigureServices` method in `AspirationalAbpWebModule` class:
+Then add the following code to the `PreConfigureServices` method in the `AspirationalAbpWebModule` class:

 ```bash
 var configuration = context.Services.GetConfiguration();